 About the Program

 The doctoral degree is a research degree, and as such, the most important training takes place outside the classroom through various apprenticeship experiences.
-This is the primary focus of the work the student completes in their advisor’s research lab, and may include carefully selected opportunities with additional labs that expand the student’s skill set and exposure to research.
-Students are encouraged to be engaged in their lab environment and to capitalize on the intellectually rich environment at Penn State.
+This is the primary focus of the work the student completes in their adviser’s research lab, and may include carefully selected opportunities with additional labs that expand the student’s skill set and exposure to research.
+Students are encouraged to be engaged in their lab environment and capitalize on the intellectually rich environment at Penn State.
 Students will complete a comprehensive dissertation project involving empirical research in fulfillment of the doctoral degree requirements.

-The HDFS department views the graduate training program as a collective mission, and graduate student mentoring extends beyond the students’ individual advisor.
+The department views the graduate training program as a collective mission, and graduate student mentoring extends beyond the students’ individual adviser.
 Students receive education, training, feedback, professional guidance, and supervision from a broad range of faculty during their graduate training.
 Faculty work with students to identify professional development goals tailored to the student’s career objective.

 Students are encouraged to develop across multiple professional domains as appropriate for their career objectives.
 Students may have the opportunity to gain experience in teaching, methods specialization, presenting scientific data at research conferences, educating non-scientific audiences about research, writing grants to fund research, publishing research, and working with community stakeholders to understand and improve program outcomes.